 The Postal Service offers services and products beyond delivery.
 You can buy packaging, from bubble-pack envelopes to cardboard boxes.
 You can also buy postcards and, of course, stamps.
-At the USPS Web site you can calculate your postage and print it on your own printer, or call to have a package picked up.
-Through the USPS affiliate CardStore®, you can create a personalized greeting card online, add a gift card from one of several national retailers and mail the card with a click of a mouse -- and a quick dip into your wallet.
+At the USPS website you can calculate your postage and print it on your own printer, or call to have a package picked up.
+Through the USPS affiliate CardStore®, you can create a personalized greeting card online and mail it with a click of a mouse — and a quick dip into your wallet.
 It even offers a reminder service so you don't have any excuse for forgetting to send cards for special occasions.

 P.O. boxes have been around for more than 200 years.
 These small rectangular boxes are usually located in an area of the post office that is accessible 24 hours a day.
 You can rent one for a relatively small fee that is based on the size of the box.
 The boxes themselves are built into an interior wall of the post office so that the locked side is accessible to customers and the other side is open so that employees can insert mail.

 There are several benefits to having a P.O. box.
 It can be more secure, you can often get your mail earlier in the day and it can disguise the fact that your new business is really just you in your spare room at home.
 Also, if you change addresses within the same city, you don't have to change your mailing address.
 Some small towns actually require residents to have post office boxes.

 Money orders are a safe and inexpensive alternative to sending cash through the mail.
 You can purchase them from any post office or any mail carrier.
 You can purchase postal money orders for up to $1,000.
 They can be cashed at any post office or deposited at banks and other financial institutions.
 And if they're damaged, lost or stolen, they can be replaced.